stephencurrie/pwa-text-editor/README.md

 ## Description

 This is a progressive web application (PWA) that is a text editor that runs in a browser.
-It is a single page web application that features several data persistence techniques that serve as redundancy in case one of the options isn't supported by the browser, of if the application is offline.
-These techniquest include using babel to translate the javascript to lower versions, using a local database to store data when the application is offline, and using a service worker to cache data locally.
+It is a single page web application that features several data persistence techniques that serve as redundancy in case one of the options isn't supported by the browser, or if the application is offline.
+These techniques include using webpack, using babel to translate the javascript to lower versions, using a local database to store data when the application is offline, and using a service worker to cache data locally.

 The application was built using a starter code that was provided.
 The application is deployed to Heroku.